How to Become a Private Investigator in Nebraska

 Step 3.
 Apply for your Nebraska State License

-Along with your completed application, you must provide the following documents to the Division of Licensing:
+Submit the completed application with the following to the Division of Licensing:

-• Two fingerprint cards (for a national criminal history record check through the FBI), which can be completed at any local law enforcement office
+• Two fingerprint cards (for an FBI national criminal history check, obtainable at any local law enforcement office)

 • A signed and authorized Release of Information form